 But you can calculate the price roughly, plus you can take an eye on the machine, that is checking the products.
 If something costs more than it should – say right away.

-This will save up a bunch of paper in the long run!
+This has the potential to save up a bunch of paper in the long run

 14. Avoid palm oil